Is it Possible to File a Business Interruption Claim Due to COVID-19?

 Some companies may have business interruption insurance.
 This type of insurance typically covers issues preventing normal operating procedures.
 Instances like loss of income caused by natural disasters typically fall under this criteria.
 In North Carolina, this coverage usually pertains to a business disruption caused by physical damage.
 Since business interruption claims may require physical damage, this insurance may not necessarily cover voluntary or government-ordered closure due to COVID-19.

 Additionally, insurance companies may have strict guidelines for filing Coronavirus physical damage claims.
 Although business closure may not be covered under an insurance plan, physical damage or essential Coronavirus renovation efforts may be eligible for compensation.
 Possible claims could cover costs associated with removing equipment contaminated by COVID-19 or sanitization-required closure costs.
-In these instances, claims would be made for property damaged by Coronavirus and a direct loss of business.
+In these instances, claims would be made for a direct loss of business by Coronavirus.

 Some insurance companies may also have specific clauses preventing viral-related business interruption claims.
 Since each insurance plan is different, there are no guaranteed criteria for compensation.